ariacom/Seal-Report/README.md

 * **Dynamic SQL sources**: Use either your SQL or let the Seal engine build dynamically the SQL used to query your database.
 * **LINQ queries**: Join and query any Data Sources (SQL, Excel, XML, OLAP Cube, HTTP JSon, etc.) with the power of LINQ queries.
 * **Native Pivot Tables**: Simply drag and drop elements directly in a pivot table (Cross Tab) and display them in your report.
-* **HTML 5 Charts**: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3 and Plotly libraries).
+* **HTML 5 Charts**: Define and display Chart Series in two mouse clicks (Support of ChartJS, NVD3, Plotly and Gauges libraries).
 * **KPI and Widget Views**: Create and display your Key Performance Indicators in a single report.
 * **Fully Responsive and HTML Rendering using Razor engine**: Use the power of HTML5 in the report result (Bootstrap layout, Responsiveness, Tables sorting and filtering).
 Customize your report presentation in HTML with the Razor engine parsing.
 * **Web Report Server**: Publish and edit your reports on the web (Support of Windows and Linux OS with .Net 6).